MetaCommunity/mci-cltl-utils/src/main/lsp/stor/README.md

       subsequently **initialized for purpose of application**, by any portable or other approach, within the program.

+#### Remarks - Towards Application Support

+* An application may provide -- from the perspective of an application user -- any principally opaque method for initializing any storage objects, such that may be accessed by the application.

+* For purposes of application development onto arbitrary data storage methodologies, such that may be assumed to entail at least a _local storage_ if not furthermore a complimentary _external storage_ for program objects, an application system may endeavor to provide some general development support.

+### Static Allocation and Access in Common Lisp Programs

 * Common Lisp -- in the pedagogic CLtL2/ANSI CL -- provides a limited
   support for portable _static allocation_ of objects.